bjtbgbg/Lesion-Classifier/README.md

 We randomly generated a 5-fold cross-validated dataset.
 You can refer to the divided label files in the following path `./data/classification_dataset/labels`.

 ## Training
-The pretrained model was extracted from the official repository of [Uniformer-B](https://github.com/Sense-X/UniFormer/tree/main/video_classification) and parameters of mismatching shapes was removed.
+The pretrained model was extracted from the official repository of [Uniformer-B](https://github.com/Sense-X/UniFormer/tree/main/video_classification) (specified as Kinetics-400, #Frame:8x1x4, Sampling Stride:8) and layers of mismatching shapes was removed.
 Download the [pruned pretrained model](https://pan.baidu.com/s/1pAw30E5hIGRHKC9wqbWmXQ?pwd=m2vi) (Password：m2vi) and put it into `./pretrained_weights/`, then use the following command to train two sets of 5-fold cross-validation models.

 ```